DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 * 3 Flowmap_Flows.csv - used for Flowmap

-### What are Kepler.gl and Flowmap.gl (or Flowmap Blue)?
+### What are Kepler.gl and Flowmap.gl?

 Kepler.gl and Flowmap.gl (also known as Flowmap Blue) are modern JavaScript-based open-source spatial and web mapping tools.
 They are supported by the OpenJS Foundation and built upon Deck.gl for high-performance data visualization.
-Their no-code and robust user interface and interactive features make them an easy entry point into web mapping for beginners.
+Their no-code and robust user interface and interactive features (including 3D support) make them an easy entry point into web mapping for beginners.

 Before we begin uploading data, please take a look at these links and explore some of the examples so you get a better picture of Kepler, Flowmap, as well as, for the curious, the entire Deck.gl ecoysystem.